Continue reading on DataGuidance with:

 8.8.
 Other rights

-Article 40 of the Mass Media Proclamation provides that where any factual or matters injurious to the honour or reputation of any person is reported in a mass media, the person shall have the right to have their reply inserted, free of charge, in the publication in which the report has appeared.
+Article 40 of the Mass Media Proclamation provides that where any factual or matters injurious to the honor or reputation of any person is reported in a mass media, the person shall have the right to have their reply inserted, free of charge, in the publication in which the report has appeared.

 9. Penalties